david-chen0/OptionsTracker/README.md

 TODOs:
-Change the formData's useState to instead be a useRef, since useState currently causes React to re-render whenever a change is made and isn't needed

 Add a "newly expired" section for contracts that expired since last time you opened app and also signs for "about to expire", etc(both)

 Add sorting, grouping, and searching by custom fields(ex: sort/group/search by ticker NVDA)(both)